China urges unhurried public to get vaccinated against COVID

 China itself has had a vaccinated person get infected, its only recent case of domestic spread of the coronavirus.

+The person works in a hospital virus testing lab in the city of Xi’an and had received the second vaccine shot in early February, according to Chinese media reports.
+They did not say which vaccine the person took.

+China had gone 31 days without a local case until this one was reported Thursday.
+It sparked concern in China about domestic vaccines.

-Wang Huaqing, an immunization expert at China’s CDC, said that vaccines have failed to prevent infection in a small number or cases.
+Wang Huaqing, an immunization expert at China’s CDC, said that vaccines have failed to prevent infection in a small number of cases.
 He said the recent case is being studied to try to determine why the vaccine failed.